open-telemetry/build-tools/semantic-conventions/syntax.md

    It carries no particular semantic meaning but can be used e.g. for filtering in the markdown generator.
 - `required`, optional, specifies if the attribute is mandatory.
-   Can be "always", or "conditional".
-When omitted, the attribute is not required.
+   Can be "always", "conditional", "optional" or "opt-in".
+When omitted, the attribute is "optional".
    When set to "conditional",the string provided as `<condition>` MUST specify the conditions under which the attribute is required.
 - `sampling_relevant`, optional EXPERIMENTAL boolean,